 CLEAR LANGUAGE: A FILM TRILOGY by CLAIRE COTTRELL

 Soon after Balmorhea finished the work on the music for ‘Clear Language’ they began thinking about how they wanted to represent the music visually.
-They turned to Paris-based artist Claire Cottrell.
+They turned to LA-based artist Claire Cottrell.
 They were attracted to her visual work for her rich use of color, her ability to communicate depth with simplicity and her distinct visual language.
 Through a series of conversations the group decided that Cottrell would embark on a trilogy of films reflecting the unspoken themes of ‘Clear Language’.
 The images from these films would provide the source material for every visual aspect of the album.
 Shot entirely on the iPhone and with no script or outline, the director would explore locations not often thought of as rich in beauty or visual value.

 Film Nº2: First Light

 "And one by one the nights between our separated cities are joined to the night that unites us.”

 As Cottrell says, "The trilogy explores the idea of borders — the blurring of borders — the blurring of cultures — the Goutte D’Or in the 18th arr. of Paris has a large Algerian and North African population within a very European quartier.
 The piece is pure observation in a format that so many of us use to see and share the world today — it’s shot entirely on an iPhone and was captured over the course of a few days."

 The band adds, "Claire’s choice of the 'Goutte D'Or' (drop of gold) neighborhood was the perfect selection to represent “First Light.”
 The music lies some place in between the melancholic and hopeful; with her images beautifully capturing the tone of the song.
 Our society is as fragmented as it has been in decades and this piece helps us to remember the ways that people of different backgrounds thrive and live together every day."

 Film Nº1: Sky Could Undress